Soranosuke2001/Microservices_Project/README.md

 ## Using Jenkins

+Note: The pipeline must be edited since the pipeline in the repo will attempt to push the built images to MY personal DockerHub repo which will not work.

 Each service in this repo already has a Jenkins file.
 The Jenkins file is using an external shared library repo.
 The link to the repo can be found below:

 [Jenkins Pipeline GitHub Link](https://github.com/Soranosuke2001/ci_functions)